Lionel Abel: Biography

 Born in Brooklyn, Abel was the son of Alter Abelson, a rabbi and poet, and of Anna Schwartz Abelson, a writer of short stories.
 His brother, Raziel Abelson (1921–2017) was a professor emeritus of philosophy at New York University; he also had two sisters.

 He graduated from high school at the age of fourteen and moved out of his parents' home when he was fifteen, also shortening his name around this time.
 He attended St. John’s University in New York from 1926 to 1928, and then transferred to the University of North Carolina, which he attended from 1928 to 1929.
 However, he was expelled for publishing a magazine and never earned a college degree.
 Afterwards, he moved to Greenwich Village in New York.

 In 1939, he married Sherry Goldman, whom he later divorced.
 In 1970, Abel married Gloria Becker.

 Career

 Despite never obtaining a college degree, he was offered a professor position at the State University of New York at Buffalo because of his writings.
 After teaching appointments at Columbia and Rutgers Universities and at the Pratt Institute, he concluded his academic career in the English Department of the University at Buffalo, before retiring to New York City.

+In 1948, he co-founded and co-edited the journal Instead (New York).

 He is also the author of several important translations from the French, including texts by André Breton and Guillaume Apollinaire.
 A lively and sometimes cantankerous polemicist, he counted numerous members of his generation's intellectual elite among his friends and sparring partners, including Delmore Schwartz, Meyer Schapiro, Clement Greenberg, Robert Lowell, Randall Jarrell, Lionel Trilling, James Agee, Mary McCarthy, Hannah Arendt, Leslie Fiedler and Elizabeth Hardwick.